-Inform the candidates upfront that you check references.
+1. Inform the candidates upfront you check references.

-1. Don’t delegate the reference check process to someone else.
+2. Don’t delegate the reference check to someone else.

 I know your day is busy and it may not seem like a big deal to delegate the reference check to HR, but it could be a huge mistake.
 Only you know exactly what you are looking for in an employee and no one else will ask the same questions that you would.
 It could be a casual remark made about the candidate that may reveal something that clashes with your companies’ culture.
 Something you would have missed had someone else been conducting the reference check.

 Pick up the phone when conducting reference checks.
-You miss out on tone and inflection when using email, and can easily misinterpret content.
-Enthusiasm is difficult to distinguish and you can’t hear hesitation to a answer by reading the response through email.
+You miss out on tone and inflection when using email and can easily misinterpret content.
+Enthusiasm is difficult to distinguish and you can’t hear hesitation to an answer by reading the response through email.

 Make sure employment dates listed on the resume are the correct dates when you verify them with the manager.
 We often talk to candidates who say they worked at their last company for 2 years when it was only 2 months.
-Some times the last position on a candidates resume will say 2010 to present for example when really that position ended in 2013 and it is currently 2016.
+Sometimes the last position on a candidate’s resume will say 2017 to present for example when really that position ended in 2018 and it is currently 2020.

 This is yet another sort of reference check.
 Checking any public Facebook posts and Twitter feeds, can show revealing information about the candidate.
 Also check out their LinkedIn profile to look for resume discrepancies and recommendations.
 You can also check to see if they share any professional contacts as these may provide more references for you to check.